-Blog Talk Radio Transcript: Air Date 10-10-17 (you may listen to the podcast by clicking on the audio link, or read the transcript of the podcast below)
+Blog Talk Radio Transcript: Using Facebook for Post Adoption Support, Air Date 10-10-17 (you may listen to the podcast by clicking on the audio link, or read the transcript of the podcast below)

 Jennifer J: Hi, and welcome to Adoption Focus.
 This is Jennifer Jaworski with Adoption Associates of Michigan.
 This is Adoption Associates’ premiere talk radio blog show.
 Adoption Associates and its staff are trusted leaders in adoption, and we have placed over 5200 children into loving homes.
 Since 1990 we have advocated, supported, and nurtured both birth families and adoptive families, and helping families grow through the adoption process is important to us.
 Our offices are located in Jenison, Lansing, Farmington Hills, and Saginaw, and our private adoption services are available throughout Michigan.